BIO 141 Nutrition through the Life Cycle

 Prerequisites: CD 241, CD 240 or equivalent experience

-Review the growth and development of infants to three years old.
-Study current research , resources, and methods of care and education for children in this age group.
-Guided observation in infant/toddler program required.
+Study and review of knowledge related to the growth and development of infants to three years old.
+Students will study the current research and resources to learn about optimal methods of care and education for children in this age group.
+Course requirements include observation in an infant/toddler program.

 Prerequisite: PSY 205

 An overview of human development and factors that influence development.
 Course covers physical‚ intellectual‚ social and emotional development from infancy through adolescence.

 Prerequisites: CD 241, CD 213, CD 240, CD 350, CD 333, CD 375, BIO 141

 Study of the requirements for establishing and operating child care centers.
 Course work focuses on understanding and applying State of Michigan licensing rules.
 Course requirements include a field experience in a child care center.